-L.E.A.D. is the most rapidly growing school-based K-12 Drug & Prevention Program in the United States with certified instructors in 32 states.
-We offer the only evidence-based, tested and proven effective K-12 ATOD curriculum delivered by Law Enforcement and Educators in the United States.
+L.E.A.D. is the most rapidly growing school-based K-12 Drug & Prevention Program in the United States with certified instructors in 44 states.
+We offer the most effective evidence-based tested and proven K-12 ATOD curriculum delivered by Law Enforcement and Educators in the United States.

 Our strategic relationship with the Mendez Foundation allows us to offer tested and effective curricula.
 L.E.A.D. utilizes the evidence based Too Good for Drugs and Too Good for Violence curricula.